Redbox: History

 In 2005, Coinstar bought 47% of the company for $32 million, after unsuccessful attempts to sell half the company to Blockbuster and Netflix.
-In early 2008, Coinstar exercised an option to increase its share from 47% to 51%.
-In February 2009, Coinstar paid McDonald's between $169 and $176 million for the remainder of the company.
-While traditional brick and mortar rental stores were closing at a high rate, Redbox moved into existing retail locations such as supermarkets, and placed kiosks within them or outside of them to gain that consumer base.
+In early 2008, Coinstar exercised an option to increase its share to 51%, before acquiring the remainder for $169–176 million in February 2009.
+While traditional brick and mortar rental stores were closing at a high rate, Redbox moved into existing retail locations such as supermarkets, and placed kiosks within them or outside of them to gain access to that consumer base.

-The company surpassed Blockbuster in 2007 in the number of US locations, passed 100 million rentals in February 2008, and passed 1 billion rentals in September 2010.
-Current and former competitors include Netflix, Blockbuster, Movie Gallery and its subsidiary Hollywood Video, West Coast Video and Family Video along with other DVD by mail rental services.
-In Q2 2011, kiosks accounted for 36% of the disc rental market, with 38% of that attributable to rent-by-mail services and 25% to traditional stores, according to the NPD Group.
-As of Q2 2011, 68% of the US population lived within a five-minute drive of a Redbox kiosk.
-The numbers for Q2 2013 shows that Redbox rentals had surpassed 50% of the total disc rentals in the country.

-Mitch Lowe joined Redbox in 2003 after spending five years as an executive at Netflix.
+Competitors included Netflix, Blockbuster, Movie Gallery and its subsidiary Hollywood Video, West Coast Video, and Family Video along with other DVD by mail rental services.
+Mitch Lowe joined Redbox in 2003, after spending five years as an executive at Netflix.
 At Redbox, he started first as a consultant and then as VP of Purchasing & Operations.
 In 2005, he became the Chief Operating Officer.
 Lowe owned and operated a video rental company named Video Droid from 1982 through 1997.
 Video Droid attempted a VHS rental vending machine concept, though the idea was quickly deemed impractical.
 Lowe was named President of Redbox in April 2009.